TALE - Teaching and Learning Enhancement Center

 Each campus makes resources available to faculty.
 In addition to reaching resources below, available to all Commonwealth faculty, BU faculty can access a wide variety of readings, videos, URL links through BOLT (every faculty should be a member of the TALE organization).
 Lock Haven's faculty can access teaching resources through D2L.
 Mansfield's CATL webpage offers resources.

 BU's TALE Center/CTL does have a Zoom Owl which allows colleagues to meet in-person and attend via Zoom.
 If faculty would like to use the TALE Center (419 Andruss) for meetings or to work, you are welcome to check out the key from the Andruss Library Circulation Desk.
 Priority will be given to TALE Seminars and faculty who pre-arrange to use the TALE Center.
 Consult the TALE Outlook Calendar to determine if events are occurring there.

 How can you contribute?

-- Make recommendations to TALE.
-Are there books, articles, websites or blogs that TALE might share with faculty?
+- Make recommendations to Center for Teaching and Learning.
+Are there books, articles, websites or blogs that CTL might share with faculty?